 Do RFID tags need batteries?

-Most RFID tags are passive, meaning they have no battery.
+Most RFID tags are passive, meaning they’ve no battery.
 They draw power from the radio waves emitted by the reader.
 This is why they can last 5-20 years with zero maintenance.
-Active RFID tags do contain batteries and can broadcast continuously, but they are less common and cost $15-100 each.
+Active RFID tags do contain batteries and can broadcast continuously, but they’re less common and cost $15-100 each.

 Is RFID more accurate than AirTag for tracking?